jeroenjanssens/r4ds-python-plotnine/README.md

   - Run `make rmd` to re-create the R notebook *output/r4ds-python-plotnine.Rmd*.

-This blog post and the accompanying code has been written and tested on macOS.
+This tutorial and the accompanying code has been written and tested on macOS.
 I suspect that it also works on other Unix and Linux distributions.
 I doubt that it works out of the box on Windows.
 The *Makefile* and *requirements.txt* files may provide useful hints on how